variendarkgirl/BTRipper/README.md

-# BTRipper - Bluetooth Jammer
+# BTRipper - Bluetooth Jamming

 ## Overview
 BTRipper is a Bluetooth jamming tool designed for red teaming activities.
 It disrupts Bluetooth connections by executing various attack techniques, such as L2CAP flooding, beacon spoofing, and channel hopping interference.